muskanrath30/Group_19_Muskan_Age_Gender_Recognition/README.md

 Then ROC curve and pie charts were drawn to furthermore analyze the performance and the accuracy of the predictions made by the model.

-At last, we could conclude that Random Forest is the most optimal source of the model.
+At last, it was found that Random Forest is the most optimal source of the model.